srid/neuron/CONTRIBUTING.md

 ## Guidelines when submitting a PR

+### Update ChangeLog and version

+- If your PR is adding a feature or fixing a user-facing bug, add a casual entry to CHANGELOG.md mentioning the PR number.
+- Update the `version` field in neuron.cabal.
+Change `a.b.c.d` to `a.b.(c+1).0`.

 ### Autoformatting

 Run the `bin/format` script to auto-format your Haskell source changes using [ormolu](https://github.com/tweag/ormolu).
 You don't need to do this when using VSCode which is configured to auto-format on save.